Changissnz/nu_merchant_principal/README.md

 to validate the claim of the "power of language", since language is really one field out of the involved many.

-In the first aspect of discussing the pathological power of the cycle, consider those that have to fend off that power as defendors, specifically ones that have to employ an assortment of deception as response to the cycle.
+In the first aspect of discussion on the pathological power of the cycle, consider those that have to fend off that power as defendors, specifically ones that have to employ an assortment of deception as response to the cycle.
 The